tejasrr19/Dispatchr_CMS/README.md

 Since Node is on the backend, server.js is the main file that acts as the server.

-First set the environment to "production" if executing on localhost using the command line on windows.
+First set the environment to "development" if executing on localhost using the command line on windows.

-<code>set NODE_ENV=production</code>
+<code>set NODE_ENV=development</code>

 Then,